Worried Your Newborn Will Cry During The Photoshoot? Let Me Help You.

-What Happens When Baby Won’t Settle at a Newborn Photo Shoot
+What Happens When Baby Won’t Settle at my Newborn Photo Shoots

-I completely get it, and its a big anxiety when you book newborn photography.
-You are exhausted, you are still figuring out this tiny new human, and you’ve invested time and money to capture your family.
-The pressure feels immense.
+This is a big anxiety when you book newborn photography.
+You are tired, you are still figuring out this tiny human, and you’ve invested time and money in a photoshoot.
+This might sound like a lot of pressure.
 You have visions of a sleeping angel, and the fear of a red-faced, squalling reality is very real.
-What happens if it goes wrong.
+So…what happens if it goes wrong.

 I am here to tell you Please don’t worry.

 It is completely normal for a baby to be unsettled.
 Actually, I expect it.
-Babies cry.
-They get hungry, they get gassy, they need a nappy change.
-Sometimes they just want to be held and defintely do not want to be put down.
+Babies will cry.
+They get hungry, they need winding, they need a nappy change.
+Sometimes they just want to be held and definitely do not want to be put down.

-Well the good news is that this will not ruin your photos.
-Here is the truth about what happens when a newborn is unsettled during one of my sessions, and how my approach will handle it.
+The good news is that this will not ruin your photos.
+Here are my thoughts about what happens when a newborn is unsettled during one of my sessions, and how my approach will handle it.

 The Documentary Approach